-The Association of Latino & Latina Anthropologists is a section of the American Anthropological Association, founded in 1990.
+The Association of Latina/o & Latinx Anthropologists is a section of the American Anthropological Association, founded in 1990.

 ALLA’s mission is:

-- To support student and early career scholars working toward excellence in anthropological research and practice by, with, and about Latino peoples in the U.S., however they are identified;
+- To support student and early career scholars working toward excellence in anthropological research and practice by, with, and about Latinx peoples in the U.S., however they are identified;

 - To highlight scholarship and practice that is ideologically, epistemologically, and methodologically substantive and diverse;

-- To enable a sustained diverse analysis of contemporary issues facing Latino communities in the U.S. and those with whom they share common experiences, histories, or languages.
+- To enable a sustained diverse analysis of contemporary issues facing Latinx communities in the U.S. and those with whom they share common experiences, histories, or languages.